Published since April · 2026

 Four actions

-1. Restore the Denpasar government station.
+1. Restore the Denpasar monitoring station.

-2. Deploy a community sensor network in the gaps.
+2. Deploy community sensors in the gaps.

-3. Publish whatever monitoring exists, openly.
+3. Share whatever monitoring exists, openly.